Wilfred/trifle/README.md

 separately.
 Packages use [semantic versioning](http://semver.org/) and declare their dependencies.

+### Iterating

+The Trifle standard is not set in stone.
+Major versions may break backwards compatibility.
+The featureset will change over time to maximise readability and expressiveness.

 ### Self-documenting

 Trifle seeks to make code understandable, when looking at both